 The curriculum requires completion of a minimum 30 hours, the majority comprising core classes in criminal justice policy and theory.
 Students may take between 12 and 18 credit hours in elective courses.
 Advisor approval must be given prior to registration for an elective course outside of the specified discipline.
 Graduates may pursue optional certification in homeland security and community corrections.
 MSU is regionally accredited from the Higher Learning Commission.

-Based in Denver, Colorado, Regis University’s MS in Criminology serves students interested in crime prevention while maintaining its signature Jesuit, Catholic perspective.
+Based in Denver, Colorado, Regis University’s MS in Criminology serves students interested in the study of criminal behavior while maintaining its signature Jesuit, Catholic perspective.
 Learners can complete the accelerated, 36-credit-hour program entirely online and, with start dates offered six times a year, they can study flexibly at their own pace.
+In addition, starting in Fall, 2018 all ground-based courses will be 5 weeks in duration instead of 8 weeks.
+This will enable students to finish the program in 18 months if they so desire.

 Application requires two professional recommendations, two admission essays (one on previous education and experience; the other on future aspirations for career focus), official transcripts, a completed application to the program, and a faculty interview.